 - Drink only boiled drinking water to prevent Hepatitis A.

-- There should be a minimum tidiness that should be maintained during cooking and serving foods.
+- There should be a minimum hygiene standard that should be maintained during cooking and serving foods.

-People affected by jaundice should avoid fat rich foods like eggs, yogurt, curd, butter, ghee.
-Because the liver will be badly affected during jaundice and it will take very long time to digest fat rich foods.
-Jaundice patients should consume easily digestible foods like rice, steamed vegetables, porridge etc. Additionally, they can consume tender coconut, buttermilk, sugarcane juice, glucose, and fruit juices.
+People affected by jaundice would have badly damaged their liver and its functioning.
+So, they should avoid fat rich foods like eggs, yogurt, curd, butter, and ghee, as they take very long time to digest.
+They should consume only easily digestible foods like rice, steamed vegetables, porridge, tender coconut, buttermilk, sugarcane juice, glucose, and fruit juices.

 It occurs due to Hepatitis B virus.
 And it is really dangerous.